 4. What is the most embarrassing thing that you have done or has happened to you on stage?

 I got the hiccups once….’Once upon a (hic) time….’

 And a bonus question: How did you get your start in storytelling?

 My Dad read to me and my brother when we were children.
 I remember him sitting at the end of my bed, I remember the sound of his voice.
 His words became pictures in my head.
 We went to Middle Earth, the wild west, Asgard, WW2 Poland: many extraordinary places.
 A wardrobe wasn’t the portal that took me to Narnia, or a beanstalk to the land of a giant.
 It was a voice.
 Every time I tell a story I am attempting to reproduce that experience for the audience.
 To give them what I had.

-Listen to a podcast of Daniel Morden at a telling at the National Storytelling Festival in Jonesborough last year. http://www.9thstory.com/tatterhood/
+Listen to a podcast of Daniel Morden at a telling at the National Storytelling Festival in Jonesborough at http://www.9thstory.com/tatterhood/